 Using Statistics to Gather Patent Examiner Intel

 Patent professionals maintain an interesting relationship with their assigned patent examiners.
 From one perspective, it is perfectly amicable.
 Patent examiners are generally cooperative and unbiased; they stick to examining procedure, and even if the rejections they issue end up reducing the scope of a patent’s protection, it often becomes stronger in the process.
-The flipside of this relationship is that USPTO patent examiners are also obstacles that must be overcome before a patent will issue.
+The flip side of this relationship is that USPTO patent examiners are also obstacles that must be overcome before a patent will issue.
 Most patent examiners do not harbor a vendetta against patent applicants, but USPTO patent examiners do vary quite drastically from one another in their experience levels, predispositions and difficulties relative to other examiners.
-No matter which view you take on your patent examiner, USPTO patent and statistics can help you better understand them and can help the patent process play out as smoothly as possible.
+No matter which view you take on your patent examiner, USPTO patent and statistics – patent examiner intel – can help you better understand them and can help the patent process play out as smoothly as possible.

-Reviewing a Patent Examiner’s Patent Prosecution History
+Patent Examiner Intel: Patent Prosecution History

 Historical patent data can paint a vivid picture of a patent examiner’s career at the USPTO.
 Patent statistics, such as an examiner’s allowance rate or the average office actions they issue per patent application, can help patent practitioners manage client expectations and devise appropriate patent prosecution strategies.
 However, most patent statistics are presented as career averages, and patent examiner decisions can trend up or down at different points in their careers.
 As a result, patent professionals can learn a lot from USPTO patent statistics, but each statistic should be taken with a dose of caution and context before it is relied on.